 I add the blueberries after the granola has cooked, and you’ll probably want to do this as well.
 While cooking the blueberries with the oats helps spread out their flavor, it also can turn them into overly dry bits that taste like the scorched bits under a stove burner.
 So you probably want to avoid that.

 If you like this granola, you should also try my apricot granola, full of chai spices1

 Lemon Blueberry Granola

-Preheat oven to 300 degrees and line two baking sheets with parchment paper.
+- Preheat oven to 300°F and line two baking sheets with parchment paper.

-Mix together oats, walnuts, and salt in a large bowl.
-Drizzle over butter mixture and stir well to coat.
+- Mix together oats, walnuts, and salt in a large bowl.
+Drizzle butter mixture on and stir well to coat.

 This post is part of my continuing relationship with Honey Ridge Farms and their Spread the Love campaign.

 For more morning inspiration, check out my Breakfast board on Pinterest!

 Follow Megan Myers | Stetted’s board Breakfast on Pinterest.